imkevinkuo/tjhsst/README.md

 When a firefly 'discharges', it will display full intensity yellow dot on the screen, which then fades.
 Discharging a light will also cause nearby fireflies to also adjust their discharge times to more closely match the source.<br><br>

-After enough time passes, all of the fireflies will discharge and light up together.<br><br>
+After enough time passes, all of the fireflies will discharge and light up together.<br>

 ## closestpoints
 This C++ program compares three algorithms for finding the two closest points in a set.